maxmacstn/BR-M5/README.md

 - Manual installation by copying this repository to your `library` folder

 ## Usage
-I'm highly reccommended to checkout example code to see how to use it.
+I'm highly recommend you to checkout example code to see how to use it.

 1. On camera, go to Wireless Communication Settings > Bluetooth Function > set bluetooth function to Remote.
 Clear all existing connection (if necesary) and press Pairing.
 2. Call `pair()` function.
 If you're trying this sample code, press shutter button while booting ESP32 to enter pairing mode.